 Opinions and values regarding cannabinoids in medicine vary by the individual and can range from seeing great potential to ease suffering to believing molecules derived from cannabis have no place in modern medicine.
 Regardless of personal values, healthcare providers should recognize the existence and use of cannabinoids among their patient population, and take this in to account when deciding on treatment options.
 Patients should feel comfortable telling their provider if and how they use cannabinoids, and the type (CBD:THC ratio).
 Dronabinol and nabilone are both legal throughout and are available by prescription in all 50 states.
 The legality regarding formulas that contain only CBD is more variable.
 (These products are available legally throughout all 50 states.)
 Laws are much more variable between the states with regard to restricting products with THC components.
 If a patient reports to the medical staff they are using a cannabinoid, that information should ultimately be relayed to the primary physician overseeing their care.

 The primary specialties that are prescribing dronabinol and nabilone are oncology, palliative care, and infectious diseases.
 Oncology providers will often order for simultaneous treatment with a cannabinoid alongside chemotherapy regimens.
 Palliative care and infectious diseases providers will often order cannabinoids to provide comfort in the setting of nausea or to capitalize on their orexigenic components.
-Providers from varying specialties can order permission for patients with a variety of ailments, including nausea and vomiting, to obtain and use CBD and THC containing formulas in states with legal, medical marijuana.
+Providers, including nurse practitioners, physician assistants, and physicians from varying specialties can order permission for patients with a variety of ailments, including nausea and vomiting, to obtain and use CBD and THC containing formulas in states with legal, medical marijuana.
 Providers from many specialties have also recommended over-the-counter CBD-only products to their patients for numerous indications, also including nausea and vomiting.
 The research behind the potential of cannabinoids in medicine is still in its initial phases, and much of the biomedical applications researched are reliant on recent animal models and anecdotal cases.
 It is essential to take the entire clinical picture into account when deciding whether to initiate cannabinoid therapy.